Learning Koopman Models From Data Under General Noise Conditions: Experiments and results

 where $\sigma_y$ is the sample standard deviation of $y$, giving $\text{NRMS}\in[0,1]$.
 Note that the first $n$ steps are skipped in \eqref{eq:NRMS} as they are used for the encoder function.
 Fig.~\ref{fig:WH_simulation_results} shows the simulation performance of the identified models on noiseless test data when trained on noisy data of particular SNRs.
 Models with various choices of $K_\theta$ are also compared: no $K_\theta$, linear $K_\theta$, and general $K_\theta(\hat{z}_k,u_k,\hat{e}_k)$.
-It can be seen that the linear innovation noise structure is able to reduce the approximation error with a factor of up to two and slight improvements are obtained with the more complex noise model.
+It can be seen that the linear innovation noise structure is able to reduce the \revtwo{estimation} error \revtwo{by up to factor} two and slight improvements are obtained with the more complex noise model.
 Next, we analyse the one-step-ahead prediction performance.
-Similar to the simulation test case, Fig.~\ref{fig:WH_filtering_results} compares the NRMS errors of these model structures, in a filtering scenario, using noisy test data.
+Similar to the simulation test case, Fig.~\ref{fig:WH_filtering_results} compares the NRMS \revtwo{of the prediction performance} of \revtwo{the estimated models w.r.t.} noisy test data.
 As in the simulation scenario, the models are trained on noisy data with the respective SNRs.
 To provide context for these results, two additional dashed reference lines are included in the figure which represent the one-step-ahead prediction error of the true model, showing the proven convergence and consistency properties as the noise diminishes.
 It is also clear that incorporating a linear $K_\theta$ significantly reduces the NRMS error compared to the baseline model (which is correctly identified) without an innovation noise structure.
-Overall, both the simulation and prediction results highlight the importance of the innovation noise structure in increasing accuracy of the identified Koopman models.
+In overall, both the simulation and prediction results highlight the importance of the innovation noise structure in increasing accuracy of the identified Koopman models.